 Navaratri is the main festival celebrated here.
 I was told there are long queues around the temple during these nine days of the Goddess.
 A fair-like atmosphere gets created during these times.

 Doongri festival is celebrated on Basant Panchami as it is considered to be the birthday of Hidimba.
 It would roughly fall in February when flowers are blooming all around.
-Another version of it takes place on 1st of Jyeshth month, roughly in May.
+Another version of it takes place on the 1st of Jyeshth month, roughly in May.

-Villages from around come with their Gods and Goddess on the chariots or colorful palanquins to celebrate the festival for 3 days.
+Villages from around come with their Gods and Goddess on chariots or colorful palanquins to celebrate the festival for 3 days.
 The deities like Kartikswami of Simsa, Chhandal Rishi of Parsha, Shrishti Narayan of Aleo, Shriganh of Jagatsukh, Vishnu of Shajla, Maladevi of Sial and Sankh Narayan of Nasogi, are brought in processions with music to Doongri.
-On the 4th day, the fair shifts to the temple of Manu in the village Manali.
+On the 4th day, the fair shifts to the temple of Manu in the village of Manali.
 They fly kites, play games, and pray to the Goddess.